Submission deadline: October 15, 2021

 Professor Steve Meshnick (UNC Gillings School of Global Public Health) was internationally recognized for his global work in understanding, preventing, and treating infectious diseases, particularly malaria and HIV/AIDS.
 Professor Meshnick was also instrumental to the creation of TriCEM and served in many roles within the organization, bringing incredible insight, energy, and inspiration to our community of scientists.
 To honor his contributions to TriCEM and specifically his dedication to graduate student training, we are proud to announce the Steve Meshnick Travel Award.

-To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Spring 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
+To be eligible for this award, the applicant must be a current or previous TriCEM Graduate Student Award recipient, or a Fall 2021 cycle applicant*, with research relevant to infectious disease, global health, or epidemiology.
 The applicant must be a current graduate student at a TriCEM-affiliated institution (Duke, NC A&T, NCCU, NC State, and UNC-Chapel Hill).
 All awarded funds must be used prior to completion of the student’s degree.

 The application consists of three parts:

 - An abstract describing your TriCEM-funded research (or, if currently applying for TriCEM funding, your proposed research).
 Limit 250 words.

 - A description of how your research aligns with the fields of infectious disease, global health, or epidemiology; which conference or training workshop you plan to attend using these funds; and how you will benefit from receiving this award, in terms of both how it will enhance your professional development and how it will advance your TriCEM research.
 Limit 500 words.